cognitedata/inso-bootstrap-cli/README.md

 ## Configuration

 A YAML configuration file must be passed as an argument when running the program.
-There are separate configuration files for create and delete mode (prepare mode uses the same config as create mode).
-The configuration files file should be placed in the same directory as the program, which is the `artifacts` folder in this example.
-All files in the `artifacts` folder will be pushed to Private Git In Kingdom, available for Aramco to use.
-More details below.
+The same configuration file used for both delete, prepare and deploy

 #### Configuration for all commands